 9. Enchanted Rock State Natural Area

 With a name like Enchanted Rock State Natural Area, you better believe that this place is absolutely beautiful.
 Texas is a massive state with wide-open spaces and open skies, so while all the museums are great, you should definitely spend some time outside and take in the natural beauty.
-Enchanted Rock State Natural Area is a perfect place to stargaze, rock climb or even just do some camping.
-Bring some food and have a picnic with the family or simply enjoy one of Texas’s most beautiful parks
+Enchanted Rock State Natural Area is a perfect place in Central Texas for outdoor lovers to stargaze, rock climb, or even just do some camping.
+It boasts 11 miles of trails for you to explore and houses some gift shops for souvenirs and camping needs.
+Bring some amazing food and have a picnic with the family or simply enjoy one of Texas’s most beautiful parks.

 Enchanted Rock State Natural Area